Here are the biggest deals in the history of Indian cinema!

-With the music rights of Rohit Shetty's 'Dilwale' apparently being sold for a whopping Rs 19 crore, by far the highest for any Bollywood film, we take a look at some of the biggest contracts in the history of Indian cinema
+With music rights of Rohit Shetty's 'Dilwale' apparently being sold for a whopping Rs 19 crore, by far the highest for any Bollywood film, we look at some of the biggest contracts in the history of Indian cinema

 Rohit Shetty recently announced about bringing together the famous jodi of Shah Rukh Khan and Kajol for his next venture 'Dilwale', which has set off a wave of expectations.
 The film has already gone on floors and sources tell us that Sony has bagged its music rights for a whopping amount — over Rs 19 crore!

 After a gap of five years, Shah Rukh Khan and Kajol will reunite on the big screen with 'Dilwale'.
 Pic/PTI